Hartwin/gplus-icon/README.md

 # gplus-icon

-An element providing a starting point for your own reusable Polymer elements.
+An element to display a google plus icon using a paper-icon-button.

 ## Dependencies